-Meet the Leadership Alliances Team
+Team: Leadership Alliances

-Trained as an art historian and curator, Nora joined Americans for the Arts in 2001, following four years in Oxford, England, where she served as Doctor of Philosophy thesis advisor to graduate students of art history at Oxford University while continuing her work as an independent curator and art advisor.
-Prior to living in England, Nora, a native of New York City, spent much of her career in Los Angeles, where she was curator of the Frederick R. Weisman Collections; founding director of the museum at Pepperdine University; and Vice President and Director of Fine Arts for Sotheby’s, Los Angeles.
-Nora received both her B.A. and M.A. (with honors) from the University of California, Los Angeles.
-She has written and lectured extensively on modern and contemporary art issues as well as served as an art critic for a number of national and international publications.
+Trained as an art historian, Nora Halpern joined Americans for the Arts in 2001, following four years in Oxford, England, where she served as a dissertation advisor in art history to Doctor of Philosophy candidates at the University of Oxford while continuing her work as an independent curator and art advisor.
+Prior to living in England, Nora was based in Los Angeles, where she was curator of the Frederick R. Weisman Collections, Founding Director of the Museum at Pepperdine University, and Vice President and Director of Fine Arts for Sotheby’s, Los Angeles.
+Nora received both her BA and MA from the University of California, Los Angeles and attended the Whitney Museum of American Art Independent Study program as a Helena Rubinstein Fellow.
+She has written and lectured internationally on modern and contemporary art and arts policy issues, and served as an art critic for national and international publications.